 In December 2019, the Company announced the start of enrollment and screening for its Phase Ib/II clinical development program for previously treated patients with advanced pancreatic cancer.
 The study center is located at HonorHealth in Scottsdale, Arizona.
 The Company originally forecasted patient enrollment in the Phase Ib portion of the study to be completed by the end of the 2020 calendar year, pending safety outcomes and the impact of the COVID-19 pandemic.
 As a result of the COVID-19 pandemic the Company is not able to meet the previously forecasted patient enrollment timeline for this clinical study.
-The Company is attempting to add new clinical sites in other U.S. jurisdictions in order to facilitate patient enrollment.
-Provided the additional clinical sites can be up and running by the end of December 2020, the Company believes patient enrollment in the Phase Ib portion of the study may be completed by the end of the second quarter of calendar year 2021.
+The Company has added two new clinical sites in in the U.S. in order to facilitate patient enrollment.
+The Company believes patient enrollment in the Phase Ib portion of the study may be completed by the end of the third quarter of calendar year 2021.
+However, any cohort expansion in the dose escalation phase will result in a three month extension in timelines.
 Please see "Our results of operations may be negatively impacted by the COVID-19 outbreak" under the heading "Risk Factors".

 In 2017, the Company entered into a scientific research collaboration agreement with the Moffitt Cancer Center ("Moffitt") in Tampa, Florida, to perform basic research studies to further investigate the pharmacodynamics of L-DOS47 and to determine the potential benefits of combining L-DOS47 with immune checkpoint inhibitors.
 The Company's collaboration with Moffitt continues to expand with the recent announcement of a new animal model research project involving the use of L-DOS47 in combination with immunotherapy in pancreatic cancer.
 Pancreatic cancer is known to be a disease that is resistant to immunotherapy treatment and shown in animal models to be highly acidic.
 The Company believes the ability of L-DOS47 to modulate tumour acidity may be key to enable immunotherapy treatment for pancreatic cancer.
 This new research collaboration project will also build on data already obtained from imaging techniques performed by Moffitt that demonstrated the ability of L-DOS47 to affect tumour acidity.
 Translation of this technique into the clinic may help stratify patients for L-DOS47 and potentially identify patients who may be resistant to certain therapies due to tumour acidity.
-On August 12, 2020, the Company announced that it had extended its collaboration agreement with Moffitt Cancer Center for an additional year
+On August 12, 2020, the Company announced that it had extended its collaboration agreement with Moffitt Cancer Center for an additional year.